 King attended segregated public schools where he excelled and graduated from high school at the age of 15.
 In 1944, he was admitted to Morehouse College, where both his father and maternal grandfather attended, and he studied medicine and law.
 After graduating in 1948, he attended the Crozer Theological Seminary in Chester, Pennsylvania, for three years.
 He was elected president of a predominantly white senior class and was awarded a Bachelor of Divinity degree in 1951.

 With a fellowship he won at Crozer, he enrolled in graduate studies at Boston University and received his doctorate in 1955.
 While there, he met Coretta Scott, a young singer from Alabama who was studying at the New England Conservatory of Music.
-The couple married on June 18, 1953, and would eventually have two sons and two daughters.
-Afterward, they settled in Montgomery, Alabama, where King became the pastor at Dexter Avenue Baptist Church in 1954.
+The couple married on June 18, 1953, and eventually had two sons and two daughters.
+Afterward, they settled in Montgomery, Alabama, where King became the Dexter Avenue Baptist Church pastor in 1954.

-By that time, he was a member of the executive committee and an active participant of the National Association for the Advancement of Colored People (NAACP), the leading organization of its kind in the nation.
+By then, he was a member of the executive committee and an active participant in the National Association for the Advancement of Colored People (NAACP), the leading organization of its kind in the nation.

 Early in December 1955, King agreed to lead the first great African American nonviolent demonstration in the United States – the Montgomery Bus Boycott.
 The protest began after Rosa Parks, secretary of the local chapter of the NAACP, refused to give up her seat to a white passenger on a Montgomery bus and was arrested on December 1, 1955.
-In the highly segregated city, activists coordinated a bus boycott that continued for 382 days.
-The protest placed a severe economic strain on the public transit system and downtown business owners, and Montgomery found itself at the center of the struggle for civil rights in America.
+In the highly segregated city, activists coordinated a bus boycott for 382 days.
+The protest placed a severe economic strain on the public transit system and downtown business owners.
+Montgomery found itself at the center of America’s civil rights struggle.
 Finally, in November 1956, the Supreme Court ruled that segregated seating on public buses was unconstitutional.
 Acting as the spokesperson for the boycott, King entered the national spotlight as an inspirational proponent of organized, nonviolent resistance.
 Unfortunately, he also became a target for white supremacists, who firebombed his home in January.